BenHanson/lexertl17/README.md

 lexertl17: The Modular Lexical Analyser Generator
 =======

-lexertl is a header-only library for writing lexical analysers.
+lexertl is a header-only library for constructing lexical analysers.

 With lexertl you can:

 - Build lexical analysers at runtime
 - Scan Unicode and ASCII input